suren-m/tfw/README.md

         # cd into the contoso folder
         cd contoso

+        # Make sure terraform is available in your lab environment
+        # This should return something like `v0.12.x`
+        terraform version

         # All set for now, get started with the labs when instructed
     ```